yonahd/kor/README.md

 - `daemonset`- Gets unused DaemonSets for the specified namespace or all namespaces.
 - `finalizer` - Gets unused pending deletion resources for the specified namespace or all namespaces.
 - `networkpolicy` - Gets unused NetworkPolicies for the specified namespace or all namespaces.
+- `argorollouts` - Gets unused Argo Rolouts for the specified namespace or all namespaces.
 - `exporter` - Export Prometheus metrics.
 - `version` - Print kor version information.